seanescode/NewspapersInvoices/README.md

 those stores.
 -Also, the various divisions within the supermarket company have a second newspaper vendor.
 This code can be re-used as has been broken up into functions which would be suitable.

+Most functions are in newspapers.py file (general methods that can be re-used for the other newspaper vendor. eason.py has functions specific to this vendor.
+There is also the spreadsheet which has the logins (dummy info put into this).